 The septic tank

-The tank has baffles at both the inlet and outlet.
+The tank has baffles at both the inlet and the outlet.
 These baffles prevent solids from moving into the next stage of the system.
 A tank without working baffles is at high risk of sending solids to the bed, leading to early failure.

 Concrete tanks are standard in older systems and can last forty years or more when maintained.
 Fibreglass and plastic tanks are standard in newer installs and perform well when properly supported and backfilled.